from the top...

 2006

 The HP celebrates its 20th anniversary with an international “Connect the Dots” festival directed by Aku Kadogo (Australia).
-Work begins on a multi-authored book published by Wayne State University Press entitled, Connecting the Dots, Tyree Guyton’s Heidelberg Project.
+Work begins on a multi-authored book published by Wayne State University Press titled, Connecting the Dots, Tyree Guyton’s Heidelberg Project.
 Guyton exhibits An American Show at Michigan State University Law School.

 2007